Tomnowell/YorkIEEE/README.md

 ### Install

-download and double click the IEEEUoY.ens file and follow the onscreen instructions!
+download and double click the 'IEEE UoY.ens' file and follow the onscreen instructions!

 ## Contact me